rainsua/technical-writing-portfolio/sop_travel_hostile_country.md

 ### Suitable Hardware

-Only use either business-grade or enterprise-grade laptops and phones.
-Consumer-grade devices should be avoided because they lack the security elements and reliability that will allow the necessary hardening that the task requires.
+Only use **business-grade** or **enterprise-grade** laptops and phones.
+Consumer-grade devices should be avoided because they lack the security elements necessary to achieve baseline security and the performance and reliability to successfully navigate encryption/decryption and the necessary hardening that the task requires.

 **Ideal Phones:** All iPhones currently supported by Apple, i.e. receiving security patches, Samsung Galaxy phones currently supported by Samsung.
 These phones are enterprise-grade.
 Google pixel phones currently receiving security updates are also considered enterprise-grade, even if adoption is rare and availability isn't global.
 These phones can be configured with hardened security settings to resist tampering somewhat, and keep data secure.